Category: Trend Analysis

 Reading Time: 3 minutes

-Few digital transformations fail because of technology.
+Most digital transformations do not fail because of technology.

 The Go-Live Illusion